 US: Feel love?
 Strangely no, and yet they have all kinds of it here.
 General appreciation, a love of nature, activities, people, animals, art, friend love –even something called sex can sometimes be a part of it.
 They can even love abstract ideas like home or summer.

 WE: That is some serious creative ability.
 They almost get to build their own little universes.

 US: Agreed.
-I wonder why they don’t do that more.
+We wonder why they don’t do that more.

 WE: Maybe they’re so busy thinking it’s never occurred to them.

-US: I suspect you’re right.
+US: We suspect you’re right.
 It’s a shame.
 They’re surrendering a lot of good feelings to have a lot of bad ones instead.

 WE: Maybe they need to see one to be able to recognize the other.
 But surely they don’t need that much darkness in to see the light.
 We hope she goes quiet.

 US: We do too.
+She deserves it.
 We’ll see.
 It’s up to her.